Phani5611/Bus-Ticket-Reservation-Final/README.md

 - Passwords are encrpyted using B-Crypt library ( strength 12 rounds ).

-- Can handle all the CRUD operation features i.e user registration, booking ticket, get ticket details, cancel the ticket .
+- Can handle all the CRUD operation features i.e user registration, booking ticket, get ticket details, cancel the ticket.

 - Bus fare is calculated dynamically by using per KM distance price.

 - Accepts cross-origin HTTP requests.

-## Table of Contents
+## Table of Content

 - [Software's ](#softwares-needed)
 - [Project Structure](#project-structure)